paralax/ColossalOpera/intermediate/fibonacci_word_fractals.md

   - turn right if *n* is even

 If this is a bit confusing, see [this accessible paper by Alexis Monnerot-Dumaine](https://hal.archives-ouvertes.fr/hal-00367972/document) for more information.

+When you do this, you wind up with curves that look like this:

 	######
 	#    #